joshuayuanlab151/LDPM-and-GRM/README.md

             For testing pourpose, the code provied only train a model at pixel (0,0), the most upper-left pixel.
 So it only takes about 3 min.
 	    Please see the notebook for details about how to adapt the codes for complete prediction on 720 pixels.

-            The training and prediction for GRM is very fast (within seconds).